 An incident investigation is something you (and/or others in your company) should perform when an incident occurs at the workplace.
-This can include near-misses, accidents, property damage, illnesses, injuries, and fatalities.
+This can include near-misses, quality problems, accidents, property damage, illnesses, injuries, and fatalities.

 But not everyone knows how to perform an incident investigation.
 What about you?
 Do you have a plan in place right now?
 Do you know what you’d do if you had an incident at work?